CyrusNajmabadi/lang-design/CollectionLiterals.md

     The above forms (for arrays and spans) are the base representations of the literal value and are used for the next translation rule.

-    Unresolved question: Creating spans in this fashion for a literal that contains a `spread_element` allows for stack allocation which could trivially blow out the stack.
-Should the compiler bake in some known limit and decide to instead heap-allocate an array instead, and have the span point at that?

-    Unresolved question: Similarly, even if the allocation size is small, it could cause problems if contained in something like a loop.
-Can the compiler prevent each outer loop iteration from causing the stack to grow?

     - If `T` supports [object creation](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#object-creation-expressions), then [member lookup](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#member-lookup) on `T` is performed to find an accessible `void Construct(T1 values)` method.
 If found, and if `T1` is either an array or span type, then the literal is translated as:

         ```c#